Plane breaks apart after skidding off runway in Turkey

 Weather radar showed a line of showers and thunderstorms moving through the area at the time of the incident.

-Prosecutors in the capital Ankara have launched an investigation into the incident.
+Prosecutors in the Turkish capital Ankara have launched an investigation into the incident.

+“Our TC-IZK registered aircraft from Izmir Adnan Menderes (airport) to Sabiha Gokcen flight number PC2193 today… skidded off the runway after landing,” Pegasus Airlines said in a statement.

+“As of now, there is no loss of life, our injured passengers are dispatched to hospitals.
+Information on developments will continue to be provided.”